On visualization of the linearity problem for mapping class groups of surfaces: Once-punctured surface

-Now the desired condition for the linearity of $\mcg$ is given by Proposition \ref{linearity} as follows. \begin{theorem} Let $K$ be a field.
-Then $\mcg$ is $K$-linear if and only if there exists a {\em faithful} linear representation $\phi \in R_{\GL{n,K}}(\fg)$ for {\em some} $n$ which represents a global fixed point of the natural action of $\M_g$ on $X_{\GL{n,K}}(\fg)$.
-Furthermore, if such a global fixed point exists, then $\mcg$ admits a faithful linear representation over $K$ of {\em degree at most $n^2$}. \end{theorem}
+\begin{theorem} Let $K$ be a field.
+Then $\mcg$ is {\em $K$-linear} if and only if there exists a {\em faithful} linear representation $\phi \in R_{\GL{n,K}}$ for {\em some} $n$ which represents a global fixed point of the natural action of $\M_g$ on $X_{\GL{n,K}}$.
+Furthermore, if such a global fixed point exists, then $\mcg$ admits a faithful linear representation over $K$ of {\em dimension at most $n^2$}. \end{theorem}

-\begin{remark}[Complex linear representations of low degrees] Assume $K=\C$ and $g \geq 3$.
-Then a recent result by Franks--Handel \cite{franks-handel} implies that any linear representation of $\mcg$ of degree less than $2g$ is trivial (see also Korkmaz \cite{korkmaz1}).
-In addition, Korkmaz \cite{korkmaz2} proved that the kernel of any non-trivial linear representation of $\mcg$ of degree $2g$ coincides with the Torelli group, and in particular, $\fg$ is contained in the kernel.
-Therefore, when $n \leq \sqrt{2g}$, one can apply the construction of Lemma \ref{Lemma3} for $K=\C$ to these results to observe that any global fixed point of the $\M_g$-action on $X_{\GL{n,\C}}(\fg)$ is represented by a linear representation of $\fg$ with abelian image. \end{remark}
+\begin{proof} If $\mcg$ admits an $n$-dimensional faithful linear representation over $K$, then its restriction to $\fg$ is a faithful representation in $R_{\GL{n,K}}$.
+By Lemma \ref{Lemma2}, this restriction corresponds to a global fixed point of the $\M_g$-action on $X_{\GL{n,K}}$.
+Suppose conversely that $\phi \in R_{\GL{n,K}}$ is faithful and represents a global fixed point of the $\M_g$-action on $X_{\GL{n,K}}$.
+Then, the associated representation $\ap$ in Definition \ref{ap} is faithful as we observed in Remark \ref{remark_ap}.
+By Lemma \ref{Lemma3}, $\ap$ extends to the linear representation $\Psi: \mcg \to \GL{V_{\phi}}$.
+This $\Psi$ is faithful by Lemma \ref{Lemma1}.
+Finally, the dimension of $V_{\phi}$ is at most $n^2$ because $V_{\phi}$ is a subspace of $\End{n,K}$.
+This completes the proof. \end{proof}

-\begin{remark} As described in Goldman \cite{goldman}, the recent dynamical study of the action of mapping class group on deformation space of the fundamental group of the corresponding surface has revealed the phenomenon that this action is sometimes properly discontinuous or ergodic, on some of its connected components.
-For the former case, there are no global fixed points at all, and also for the latter case, there cannot exist so many global fixed points.
-On the other hand, we see that Lemma \ref{Lemma2} for $(\M, \Gamma) = (\mcg, \fg)$ implies that every finite dimensional linear representation of $\mcg$ represents a global fixed point of the action of $\M_g$ on the corresponding deformation space.
-Therefore, this phenomenon seems to explain at least partially why so few linear representations of $\mcg$ are known so far. \end{remark}
+\begin{remark} As described in Goldman \cite{goldman}, the recent dynamical study of the action of mapping class group on deformation space of the fundamental group of the corresponding surface has revealed that this action is a complicated mixture of properly discontinuous action and ergodic one.
+Theorem \ref{ThmA} claims that a faithful linear representation of $\mcg$ can lie only in the extreme opposite to the properly discontinuous part in the deformation space.
+We also note that even the full ergodicity of the action is not enough to prohibit the existence of a {\em single} global fixed point.
+Also in view of the same observation in \cite{goldman} above, Lemma \ref{Lemma2} seems to explain, at least partly, why so few linear representations of $\mcg$ are known so far. \end{remark}